An electrolyte imbalance can occur if the body has too much or too little water.

 Be wary about using sports drinks for this purpose, however.
 Some experts believe that sports drinks contain too much sugar and too little sodium to correct an imbalance.

-The World Health Organization (WHO) recommend making an oral rehydration solution at home, rather than purchasing a prepared drink.
+The World Health Organization (WHO) recommend making an

 The recipe involves mixing 1 liter of water with 1 teaspoon of salt and 2 tablespoons of sugar.
 A person can use this recipe in place of a store-bought electrolyte solution.

 Because electrolyte imbalances can be life threatening, do not try home remedies if a person has severe symptoms or any underlying health conditions.

 Babies, young children, and older adults may also have a higher risk of serious complications.
 Always consult a doctor in these cases.

 Healthy adults with mild dehydration may find that drinking a rehydration solution helps them replenish their electrolytes.